-- A. Proposals that identify, protect and enhance wildlife corridors in the Worlingham Neighbourhood Plan area will be supported.
-These must be designed and implemented to maximise their wildlife value and provide connectivity through the site for terrestrial and aerial species.
+- B. Proposals that identify, protect and enhance wildlife corridors in the Worlingham Neighbourhood Plan area will be supported where they provide a net gain in biodiversity, through creation and enhancement of natural habitats, and restoring fragmented biodiversity networks.
+These must be designed and implemented to maximise their wildlife value, provide connectivity through the site for terrestrial and aerial species.
 They must exploit suitable opportunities to link with the maintained and varied habitats provided by established residential gardens adjacent to the site.
-They must also be maintained as dark corridors as far as possible to increase their value for nocturnal species - B. Development proposals for the part of the Beccles and Worlingham Garden Neighbourhood (described under Local Plan Policy WLP3.1) in the Worlingham Neighbourhood Plan area must demonstrate through a biodiversity strategy supported by field surveys that they have maximised the opportunity to protect and facilitate wildlife corridors that link the site with key wildlife features on or close to its boundary.
+They must also be maintained as dark corridors as far as possible to increase their value for nocturnal species. - C. Development proposals for the part of the Beccles and Worlingham Garden Neighbourhood (described under Local Plan Policy WLP3.1) in the Worlingham Neighbourhood Plan area must demonstrate through a biodiversity strategy supported by field surveys that they have maximised the opportunity to protect and facilitate wildlife corridors that link the site with key wildlife features on or close to its boundary.